wangfeng70117/GM-SIM/README.md

 │   │   └── stereo
 ...
 ```

+We provide dataset of figurines scene.
+You can download from https://huggingface.co/datasets/wfysu/GM-SIM

 ### Training
 - **Step 1: Generate CLIP Feature of the Scenes.**
 We use [open-clip](https://github.com/mlfoundations/open_clip) to generate the clip features.
 Make sure you include the `images` and the `Annotations` folder under `data/DATASET_NAME` to ensure that the same object in different perspectives has consistent CLIP features.
 And you can download the checkpoints of SAM from [here](https://github.com/facebookresearch/segment-anything#model-checkpoints).